dex4er/Starlight/README.md

 [https://github.com/dex4er/Thrall/issues/5](https://github.com/dex4er/Thrall/issues/5) for more information about this issue.

-Harakiri mode fails with message:
+The server fails when worker process calls ["exit" in perlfunc](https://metacpan.org/pod/perlfunc#exit) function:

     Attempt to free unreferenced scalar: SV 0x293a76c, Perl interpreter:
     0x22dcc0c at lib/Plack/Handler/Starlight.pm line 140.

+It means that Harakiri mode can't work and the server have to be started with `--max-reqs-per-child=inf` option.

 See [https://rt.perl.org/Public/Bug/Display.html?id=40565](https://rt.perl.org/Public/Bug/Display.html?id=40565) and
 [https://github.com/dex4er/Starlight/issues/1](https://github.com/dex4er/Starlight/issues/1) for more information about this